Symplectic Isospectral Runge--Kutta Methods as Lie group methods: Isospectral numerical integration

 \section{Isospectral numerical integration}

-In this section, we show that isospectral symplectic Runge--Kutta methods derived in \cite{ModViv2020} can be simply restricted to the symplectic integration of \eqref{eq:Q_dynamics_ql}, reducing the number of intermediate stages from $s^2+s$ to the optimal $s$.
-We recall that so far only in the case of the isospectral midpoint \cite{Viv2020} or SDIRK \cite{DaSLes2022} the number of intermediate stages was already optimal.
+In this section, we show that the isospectral symplectic Runge--Kutta methods derived in \cite{ModViv2020} can be simply restricted to the integration of \eqref{eq:Q_dynamics_ql} with a symplectic Runge--Kutta method, reducing the number of intermediate stages from $s^2+s$ to the optimal $s$.
+We recall that so far only in the case of the isospectral midpoint \cite{Viv2020} and of SDIRK \cite{DaSLes2022} the number of intermediate stages was already optimal.

-Let $G$ be a $J-$quadratic Lie group, such that $J^2=\alpha Id$, $\alpha\neq 0$.
-In \cite{ModViv2020}, it is shown that any numerical method that preserves $G$, i.e. quadratic invariants, applied to \eqref{eq:hamilton_ql} descends to a method for \eqref{eq:isospectral_ql}.
-For Runge--Kutta methods, those coincide with the symplectic Runge--Kutta methods.
-In the case of $B=dH^\dagger$, for some function $H$, a symplectctic Runge--Kutta methods applied to \eqref{eq:hamilton_ql} descends to a Lie--Poisson integrator for \eqref{eq:isospectral_ql}.
-Here we show that any symplectctic Runge--Kutta method applied to \eqref{eq:Q_dynamics_ql} descends to to a Lie--Poisson integrator for \eqref{eq:isospectral_ql}.
+Let $G$ be a $J$-quadratic Lie group, such that $J^2=\alpha I$ for $\alpha\neq 0$.
+In \cite[Corollary 1]{ModViv2020}, it is shown that any numerical method that preserves $G$, i.e., quadratic invariants, applied to equation \eqref{eq:hamilton_ql} induces an isospectral method for \eqref{eq:isospectral_ql}.
+In the case of $B=dH^\dagger$, for some function $H$, a symplectic Runge--Kutta method applied to equation~\eqref{eq:hamilton_ql} induces a Lie--Poisson integrator for \eqref{eq:isospectral_ql}, see \cite[Theorem 3]{ModViv2020}.

+The ISOSYRK methods \cite{ModViv2020} form a class of numerical integrators for \eqref{eq:isospectral_ql}, which are equivalent to symplectic Runge--Kutta methods applied to equation \eqref{eq:Q_dynamics_ql}.
+They are defined from a symplectic Butcher tableu $(a_{ij}, b_i)$ via the intermediate stages $X_i, K_{ij}$ by the equations

+The isospectrality of \eqref{eq:isosyrk} relies on the conservation of quadratic invariants by the underlying Runge--Kutta method, which is equivalent to its symplecticity.
+Here we show that the numerical solution $\lbrace (Q_k,P_k)\rbrace_{k\geq 1}$, obtained via the symplectic Runge--Kutta method of Butcher tableu $(a_{ij}, b_i)$ applied to equation \eqref{eq:Q_dynamics_ql}, coincides to $\lbrace (\hat{Q}_k,P_0\hat{Q}_k^{-\dagger})\rbrace_{k\geq 1}$, where $\lbrace \hat{Q}_k\rbrace_{k\geq 1}$ is obtained via the same symplectic Runge--Kutta method applied to equation \eqref{eq:hamilton_ql}.
+Therefore, we have obtained a Lie--Poisson integrator for \eqref{eq:isospectral_ql} via the map $W_0\mapsto W_k:=\hat{Q}_k W_0 J\hat{Q}_k J^{-1}$.
 Indeed, let us define the intermediate stages of a Runge--Kutta method for \eqref{eq:hamilton_ql} as

 and for \eqref{eq:Q_dynamics_ql}